dddrrreee/cs140e-24win/labs/8-uart/README.md

         SRC += ../labs/8-uart/2-uart/uart.c

-  2. Add `UART` to to your bootloader where it prints your name and recompile.
+  2. Print "UART" alongside your name in your `get-code.h`
   3. Copy it as `kernel.img` to your SD card.
   4. Nothing you changed should have made any difference in behavior.
      So: Make sure that `2-uart` tests still pass after replacing the